mickykumar1/ML-Project/README.md

 Ayswarya

-## Overview
+## Objective

-Based on the Housing price dataset from the kaggle competition.
-This talks about home buyer dream house and to find out the price for sale.
+Build and Predict the Housing price dataset from the kaggle competition.

 ## Notebook
+ML-Housing.ipynb

-The notebook is a file that is divided in 8 category.
-The categories are unterstand, load, explore, scrub, model, tune, predict and launch.
+The notebook contains 10 sections.
+The sections are understand, load, explore,missing values, feature engineering, model, tune, plotting feature importance,stacked model and predict

 ## Results

-The results for sale prices are presented on the output excel file and Gradient Boosting Regressor are saved and presented on result excel file
+The sale price for test data are saved as output.csv file

 ## Presentation

-The presentation is in a folder called presentation.
-The presentation is two files one in ppt and one in pdf format.
-The presentation will contain all of our findings and also contains notes of what we will speak in that duration.
+The presentation is in Housing.ppt.
+The presentation contains all our exploration and results.